Call Now - Open 24/7

 Manhattan-Bicycle-Accident-Statistics

-Manhattan is known for its impressive cycling activity.
-In fact, in 2024, NYC DOT reported an 8% increase in daily commuters riding their bikes over major bridges, including the Manhattan Bridge.
+Manhattan is known for its high cycling activity.
+In 2024, NYC DOT reported an 8% increase in daily commuters riding their bikes over major bridges, including the Manhattan Bridge.

-This data pushed local authorities to take additional safety measures to protect New York City cyclists and widen existing bike lanes.
-The number of cyclist deaths has dropped by 50% in 2024, which indicates positive progress.
+This increase pushed local authorities to take additional safety measures to protect New York City cyclists and widen existing bike lanes.
+The number of cyclist deaths dropped by 50% in 2024, which indicates positive progress.

 Year Bicyclists Injured Bicyclists Killed